-How can I avoid jet lag?
+How can I prevent jet lag?

 It is possible to avoid jet lag but it needs commitment and advance planning.
-The main key to these strategies it getting enough quality sleep in the few days before your trip, whilst trying to move your sleep period forwards or backwards.
+The main key to these strategies is getting enough quality sleep in the few days before your trip, whilst trying to move your sleep period forwards or backwards.